 Food storage industries rely on specific temperature gauges to ensure the quality and safety of their goods.
 Similarly, wastewater and chemical plants must operate under certain conditions so that the process of treating and disposing harmful contaminants remains in line with federal regulations and standard company protocol.

-With the rise of new energy sources, like wind, solar and natural gas, more companies are switching to energy-efficient HVAC systems to cut down on high utility costs and help keep productivity levels at a maximum level.
+With the rise of new energy sources, like wind, solar and natural gas, more companies are switching to energy-efficient commercial HVAC systems to cut down on high utility costs and help keep productivity levels at a maximum level.
 In fact, Navigant Research suggests that total worldwide revenue from new energy-efficient HVAC systems will surpass $33 billion in the next six years.

 The potential for business savings is great for companies that make the switch.
 For companies worrying about the upfront costs of improving their HVAC system, the solution may be less expensive than realized.
 By simply replacing individual parts of the larger system, the indoor air quality of a building can improve dramatically – not to mention, the overall performance and capability of an HVAC system will advance beyond standard heating or cooling.
 The goal is not only to create a more efficient system but also to put a company-wide focus on sustainability.